All Products

 /usr/bin/which: no pip in (/root/.local/bin:/root/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin)

-If the following result is returned, you can use python3 -V and pip3 --version to check the version.
+If the returned result is shown, use python3 -V and pip3 --version to check the version.

 /usr/bin/python3